roemvaar/cs_notes/ds/ds.md

 stack and reverts it.

-* Priority Queue
+* **Queue**

-Similar to queue, with the difference that enqueued items must have an assigned priority
+Used for storing and retrieving items.
+The retrieved item is always the one in front of the queue, i.e. FIFO (First-In, First-Out).Queue is the stack's antagonists.

 Operations:

+  - enqueue(e): add an item e to the back of the queue
+  - dequeue(): remove the item at the front of the queue

+*Use case:* When data is transferred asynchronously (data not necessarily received at same rate as sent) between two process, e.g. I/O buffers.

+* **Priority Queue**

+Similar to queue, with the difference that enqueued items must have an assigned priority.

+Operations:

-- enqueue(e, p): add an item e to the eque according to the priority level p
+  - enqueue(e, p): add an item e to the queue according to the priority level p
   - dequeue(): remove the item at the front of the queue and return it

-LIST
+*Use case:* In a computer there are typically many running processes but only one (or a few) CPUs to execute them.
+An operating system organizes all these processes waiting for execution in priority queue.
+Some processes are more time-sensitive and get immediate CPU time, others wait in the queue longer.

+* **List**

+A list or sequence is an ADT that represents a countable number of values, where the same value may occur more than once.

 Operations:

   - insert(n, e): insert the item e at position n
   - remove(n): remove the item at position n
   - get(n): get the item at position n
   - sort(): sort the items in the list
   - slice(start, end): return a sub-list slice starting at the position start up until the position end
   - reverse(): reverse the order of the list

-SORTED LIST:
+*Use case:* lists can be used to store a list of elements.
+Lists are a basic example of containers, as they contain other values.
+If the same value occurs multiple times, each occurrence is considered a distinct item.

+* **Sorted List**

-Is useful when you need to mantain an always sorted list of items.
+Is useful when you need to maintain an always sorted list of items.

 Operations:

   - insert(e): insert item e at the right position in the list
   - remove(n): remove the item at the position n in the list
   - get(n): get the item at position n

-MAP
+*Use case:* If you need to store links to the most frequently accessed files in a system, a list is ideal: you can sort the links for display purposes, and remove links at will as the corresponding files become less frequently accessed.

+* **Map**

 Map (aka Dictionary) is used to store mappings between two objects: a key object and a value object.
 You can query a map with a key and get its associated value.

   - set(key, value): add a key-value mapping
   - delete(key): remove key and its associated value
   - get(key): retrieve the value that was associated to key

-SET
+*Use case:* you might use a map to store a user's ID number as key, and its full name as value.
+Then, given the ID number of a user, the map returns the related name.

+* **Set**

-Set represents unorderdered groups of unique items.
+Set represents unordered groups of unique items.

-They're used when the order of the items you need to store is meaningless, or if you must ensure no items in the group occurs more than once.

 Operations:

   - add(e): add an item to the set or produce an error if the item is already in the set
   - list(): list the items in the set
   - delete(e): remove an item fro the set

+*Use case:* They're used when the order of the items you need to store is meaningless, or if you must ensure no items in the group occurs more than once.

+## Data Structures